 A persistent problem in microfluidics is a lack of three dimensional fluid velocity measurement techniques.
 The reasons for this lack are due largely to the small size of the flows involved.
 There simply isn’t room for multiple cameras or perspectives that are the mainstays of many macroscale 3D velocimetry techniques.
 As a result it is necessary to get clever and to make use of what information you have.

 - Zero calibration.
 If you know the optical components of your imaging system you can plug it in and start taking measurements.
+Additionally, calibration is not the limiting factor when locating particles with very high depth resolution.

 - Technique does not rely on a single particle feature.
 As a result my technique is insensitive to changes in particle size or intensity.